2008MT/3D-Efficient-Frontier-Portfolio-Visualization-NVDA-VOO-ARU-SGLN-/README.md

 - What insights are revealed when we separate risk-return relationships from asset allocation patterns?
 - How do different visualization approaches highlight different aspects of portfolio optimization?

-## 📚 Theoretical Foundation
+## Theoretical Foundation

 ### Modern Portfolio Theory (Markowitz Framework)

-This analysis is built upon Harry Markowitz's groundbreaking Modern Portfolio Theory (1952), which established the mathematical foundation for portfolio optimization.
+This analysis is built upon Harry Markowitz's foundational Modern Portfolio Theory (1952), which established the mathematical foundation for portfolio optimization.
+Modern portfolio theory (MPT), or mean-variance analysis, is a mathematical framework for assembling a portfolio of assets such that the expected return is maximized for a given level of risk.
+It is a formalization and extension of diversification in investing, the idea that owning different kinds of financial assets is less risky than owning only one type.
+Its key insight is that an asset's risk and return should not be assessed by itself, but by how it contributes to a portfolio's overall risk and return.

 #### Core Principles